Why teach yourself body language?

 Notice how your hips carry the weight of your upper body.

-The key to gesture is to keep it clear and appropriate.
+The key to good gesture in public speaking is to keep it clear and appropriate.

-Instead it was how many times would our esteemed headmaster roll his tie.
+Instead it was how many times would our much loved headmaster roll his tie.

-The lecturn he used was supported by two pieces of wood fixed into a base.
+The lectern he used was supported by two pieces of wood fixed into a base.
 He would put his notes on the stand, balance his glasses on the end of his nose and begin.
-At the same time his hands as if magnetised fixed themselves on the end of his tie.
-While he talked his fingers rolled the tie of the day up, and then down.
-Each journey was clearly visible through the wooden uprights.
+At the same time his hands as if magnetized fixed themselves on the end of his tie.
+As he talked his fingers rolled the tie of the day up, and then down.
+Each journey was clearly visible through the uprights.

-- Practice gesture specifically related to your content.
+To be effective movement or gesture needs to arise organically from your content.
 That is, if you are describing something huge, you could indicate size with your arms open wide.
 Or maybe you want to point to something on a chart.
 Use one clear, large gesture.

-Think of all the expressions we habitually use referring to eyes, and you'll realise how important they are in communication.
+Think of all the expressions we habitually use referring to eyes, and you'll realize how important they are in communication.

 We like getting a good 'eye-full'.